Feedback

 To export your survey results:

-5. Choose CSV, select your export options, and click Export.
+4. Choose CSV, select your export options, and select Export.

-All Summary Data exports organize survey results by question.
-Depending on question type, the CSV export includes:
+Question summaries exports organize survey results by question.
+Depending on the question type, the CSV export includes:

 • The text of the question and answer options